extism/proposals/EIP-009-js-pdk-interface-definition.md

 The JS code (and underlying rust and c code) doesn't know about these functions, their names or their function indexes at compile time.
 That's why the import shim will expose a call-indirect to the host functions.

-TODO: this means all types need to be the same, perhaps we need to also expose the type parameter?

 import-shim.wasm:

 ```wat